-All technical evaluations conducted underpursuant tounder this Subpart H must address the minimum elements contained in this Section.
+All technical evaluations conducted pursuant to this Subpart H must address the minimum elements contained in this Section.
 Waste management and storage facilities designed, constructed, operated, and maintained consistent with the analysis conducted in subsections (a) through (g) and operated in accordance with the additional measures and records required by Section 502.610 will fulfill the requirements of this Subpart.

-- a) Information to be used in the design of the open manure storage structure including, but not limited to: - 1) Minimum storage periods for rainy seasons; - 2) Additional minimum capacity for chronic rainfalls; - 3) Applicable technical standards that prohibit or otherwise limit land application on frozen, saturated or snow-covered ground found in Section 502.630; - 4) Planned emptying and dewatering schedules consistent with the CAFO's CAFO's nutrient management plan; - 5) Additional storage capacity for livestock waste intended to be transferred to another recipient at a later time; and - 6) Any other factors that would affect the sizing of the structure. - b) The design of the open livestock waste storage structure as determined in accordance with 40 CFR 412.46(a)(1)(ii), incorporated by reference at 35 III.
+- a) Information to be used in the design of the open manure storage structure including, but not limited to: - 1) Minimum storage periods for rainy seasons; - 2) Additional minimum capacity for chronic rainfalls; - 3) Applicable technical standards that prohibit or otherwise limit land application on frozen, saturated or snow-covered ground found in Section 502.630; - 4) Planned emptying and dewatering schedules consistent with the CAFO's nutrient management plan; - 5) Additional storage capacity for livestock waste intended to be transferred to another recipient at a later time; and

+- 6) Any other factors that would affect the sizing of the structure. - b) The design of the open livestock waste storage structure as determined in accordance with 40 CFR 412.46(a)(1)(ii), incorporated by reference at 35 Ill.
 Adm.
-Code 501.200, or equivalent design software or procedures approved by the Agency. - BOARD NOTE: NRCS Animal Waste Management (AWM) software specified under 40 CFR 412.46(a)(1)(ii) is available at http://www.nrcs.usda.gov.
-Additional information may be obtained from the United States Department of Agriculture, Agricultural Research Service, 1400 Independence Avenue, S.W., Washington DC 20250, (202) 720-3656. - c) All inputs used in the open livestock waste storage structure design, including: - 1) actual climate data for the previous 30 years, consisting of historical average monthly precipitation and evaporation values;
+Code 501.200, or equivalent design software or procedures approved by the Agency.